labordynamicsinstitute/ldilab-manual/_sources/96-90-download_box_private.md

 pip install -r requirements.txt
 ```

-in any recent repository updated with "tools" newer than June 7, 2025.
+in any recent Bitbucket repository updated with "tools" newer than June 7, 2025.

 Ideally, these should be installed in your main Python environment, since you will be re-using this regularly.
 You can also install in a virtual environment.